ivanaszuber/Misc-Documentation/doc/tracking_and_control.md

 and Verification (verification of physical existence of the configuration entity, adherence to the Central

 Management Database, and existence of proper documentation) (Galin, 2004).

+1.2.2.
+Software Change Management

+The purpose of change management is to define standard methods and procedures that will be used in order to

+efficiently and promptly handle all changes.
+In this way, we will minimize the impact of security incidents which are

+caused by changes, in order to improve the daily operations within the organization.
+System entities which may be

+subject to change include hardware, software, documentation and procedures associated with the system.

+Every change, or request for change, has to be approved through the change management process.
+The body

+responsible for change management decisions is the Change Advisory Board (CAB) (Galin, 2004) composed out of

+the OMS Project Steering Committee members.
+The main activities involved in the change management process

+include: filtering change requests, managing change, auditing and closing RFCs (Requests for Change), and

+reporting to management.
+Filtering change requests is a very important activity, since the implementation of the

+desired or requested change is usually not beneficial.
+CAB should approve only those changes that are necessary

+for normal functioning of the system or ensuring the system’s promotion in accordance with the organizational

+strategy.

+The following section provides detailed description of the change management activities that will be taken in the

+OMS project.

+Communication

+Before implementing requested changes it is necessary to communicate the intentions that accompany them.

+Communication should cover all implementing changes, their associated risks, and everyone involved in their

+execution.
+Simply put, it is necessary to communicate with both the users and the project team.
+Communication is

+considered a key to success in performing changes, as it identifies potential conflicts and avoids confusion within

+the system.
+Communication will allow the user to understand the efforts that need to be taken in order to

+maintain efficient infrastructure, and help him feel as a part of the change management team.